JuanitaSmith/capstone_movie_recommendation/README.md

 of which the following are used in this project:

 ##### c.1) links.csv
-This dataset enables us to join data from TMDB, IMDB and MovieLens together.
+This dataset enables us to join data from TMDB, IMDB, and MovieLens together.
 In this project imdbId are used as the main unique identifier.